rgarner/webmachine-actionview/README.md

 ## Usage

 Include `Webmachine::ActionView::Resource` in resources you want to use ActionView.
+Somewhere in your app's startup, you'll need to tell it where views live and (optionally) what handlers you're supporting, for example:

+    Webmachine::ActionView.configure do |config|
+      config.view_paths = [MY_VIEWS_PATH]
+      config.handlers = [:erb, :haml, :builder]
+    end

 ## Contributing